 Michael Winters (at OSF many seasons) appeared last summer as Falstaff at Colorado Shakespeare Festival in Henry IV, Parts One and Two, and The Merry Wives of Windsor.
 Michael appeared in All the Way and The Great Society at Seattle Repertory Theatre before returning to OSF to star in Long Day's Journey into Night in 2015.

 Julie Wilson, former OSF costume crafts artisan (1985-1998), has worked with the Shakespeare Theatre Company and Arena Stage in Washington D.C.
 Her biggest and most enjoyable recent project was working as a lead stitcher for HBO’s seven-part series, “John Adams.”
 She is currently the costume crafts technician for Cirque du Soleil’s “O” in Las Vegas.

 Kurt-Alexander Zeller (Green Show company, 1990, 1991) is Director of Vocal Studies and Opera at Clayton State University in suburban Atlanta, Georgia, and recently (January 2013) directed a program of sacred opera for the National Opera Association.
 (The cast included former OSF Green Show singer Amanda Kelley.)
-The second edition of his book, What Every Singer Needs to Know about the Body, has just been released by Plural Publishing of San Diego, and he will be presenting at the International Congress of Voice Teachers in Brisbane, Australia in July of 2013.
+The second edition of his book, What Every Singer Needs to Know about the Body, has just been released by Plural Publishing of San Diego.